 Successful applicants will have shown commitment to developing their skills, techniques and ideas, to achieve a body of work.

-ELIGIBILITY

-A project proposal by an individual artist or artist collaboration (of no more than two artists)

-All artists must be between 18 and 35 years old on the deadline date for applications of 31 August 2017.
-Please enclose a scanned copy of your birth certificate with your application

-Please note the FBYAA can only accept applications written in English

 WHAT THE FBYAA PANEL WILL BE LOOKING FOR IN YOUR APPLICATION

 FBYAA want to hear about your work, your ideas, your techniques and your track record.